geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t02_pipeline.md

 ## Dropping the last batch

-When we specify `batch_size` in the `Pipeline`, it will combine consecutive number of tensors into a batch and resulting shape will be <br><b>batch_size * shape of input tensor</b><br> However, if `batch_size` does not divide the input data evenly then last batch could have different batch_size than other batches.<br>
+When we specify `batch_size` in the `Pipeline`, it will combine consecutive number of tensors into a batch and resulting shape will be <br><b>batch_size * shape of input tensor</b><br> However, if `batch_size` does not divide the input data evenly then last batch could have different batch_size than other batches.
 To drop the last batch we can set `drop_last` to `True`.
 Therefore, if the last batch is incomplete it will be dropped.

 ```python